globalbibletools/gbt/docs/vagrant.md

 1. Verify installation by running `vagrant -v` in a terminal session.
 1. Install [VirtualBox](https://www.virtualbox.org/).
 1. If you have not already done so, fork repo to your local machine.
-1. Vagrant uses a special configuration file called: `Vagrantfile` that contains all the information required for the creation of a Virtual Machine (guest) on your workstation (host) .
+1. Vagrant uses a special configuration file called `Vagrantfile` that contains all the information required for the creation of a Virtual Machine (guest) on your workstation (host) .
 It is located n your repo root directory.
 1. To start the creation of your virtual environment, run this command in the repo root directory.
 (This takes a while so be patient.)

    ```bash